Office of Policing Reform and Accountability

 OPRA History

-On April 29, 2021, Mayor Sylvester Turner outlined his plans to implement a significant number of the recommendations submitted by the Mayor's Task Force on Policing Reform to improve accountability, transparency, change police policies and build mutual trust and respect with the community.
-Mayor Turner appointed Crystal Okorafor as the City's Deputy Inspector General (DIG) in the new Office of Policing Reform and Accountability (OPRA).
+On April 29, 2021, the Mayor outlined his plans to implement a significant number of the recommendations submitted by the Mayor's Task Force on Policing Reform to improve accountability, transparency, change police policies and build mutual trust and respect with the community.
+The Mayor appointed Crystal Okorafor as the City's Deputy Inspector General (DIG) in the new Office of Policing Reform and Accountability (OPRA).
 Okorafor is a former assistant district attorney with the Harris County District Attorney’s Office.
-The Deputy Inspector General will serve as an ‘ombudsman’ for the citizens of Houston and is key to restoring and maintaining the confidence of the public," said Mayor Sylvester Turner.
+The Deputy Inspector General will serve as an ‘ombudsman’ for the citizens of Houston and is key to restoring and maintaining the confidence of the public," said the Mayor.